Queatz/Shoutlings/Readme.md

 Styling
 -----

-Shoutlings appends divs with two spans to your specified output:
+Shoutlings appends divs with two spans to your specified output.
+After two messages it will look like:

 ```html
 <div id="mydiv">